christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data-01.md

 #### rdata

 The RDATA structure depends on the TYPE and MUST be expressed as a JSON object.
-Property names MUST follow the definition of the RDATA described by the corresponding RFC.
+Property names MUST follow the definition of the RDATA presentation format described by the corresponding RFC.
 Property names MUST be written in camel case, generally using lower case letters, removing whitespaces and starting subsequent words with a capital letter.

 Example: